19hours/sg-statutes/Acts/Income Tax Act.md

 [21/2003]

-(7) In this section, “patenting costs” and “qualifying intellectual property registration costs” exclude any expenditure to the extent that it is subsidised by grants or subsidies from the Government or a statutory board.
+(7) In this section, “patenting costs” and “qualifying intellectual property registration costs” exclude any expenditure to the extent that it is or is to be subsidised by grants or subsidies from the Government or a statutory board.

 [29/2010 wef Y/A 2011 & Sub Ys/A]

+[Act 29 of 2012 wef Y/A 2011 & Sub Ys/A]

 ### Further deduction for expenses relating to approved trade fairs, exhibitions or trade missions or to maintenance of overseas trade office